kstadler/dagster-exchangerates/README.md

 - stores exchange rates in a sqlite database (please note that there are gaps for days without trade)
 - year based partitions for use with CLI and dagit
 - daily scheduler
-- dagster type for the intermediate DataFrame with EventMetaData
+- Dagster type for the intermediate DataFrame with EventMetaData
 - run on console using preconfigured Python API example
 - run using dagit
 - deploy using Docker Compose
 - deploy on Kubernetes using Helm
+- Dagster version is pinned statically in various places (currently to v0.10.1)

 This project uses pipenv for dependency management.